petr-hybler/stripMetaTags/README.md

 # stripMetaTags
-Strip all meta tags from media files
+Strip all meta tags from media files recursively in a given folder and all its subfolders